This post may contain affiliate links. Please read our disclosure policy.

 Shape the cookies: Scoop 1 ½ tablespoon-sized mounds of dough.
 Space them out evenly on a baking sheet.
 Approximately 1 ½ inches apart.
 Wet your fingers with water, then gently press the mounds into cookie shapes.

 Bake: Bake the cookies in the preheated oven for 10 minutes or until the cookie edges are brown.
-Once fully baked, allow the cookies to sit on the pan for five minutes, then transfer them to a cooling rack.
+Once fully baked, let the cookies sit on the pan for 5 minutes, then transfer them to a cooling rack.
 Repeat the process with the remaining dough.
 Enjoy warm with a chilled glass of milk!

 You can easily use a chopped chocolate bar filled with milk chocolate with almonds, or opt for white chocolate mixed with a candy cane or peppermint.